Qualifications |

 Application period

-Cosmology and extragalactic astronomy at the OU focuses on star-forming galaxies, active galaxies and strong gravitational lensing, addressing fundamental questions about the evolution of galaxies and their dark matter haloes and AGN jets.
+Cosmology and extragalactic astronomy at the OU focus on star-forming galaxies, active galaxies, and strong gravitational lensing, addressing fundamental questions about the evolution of galaxies and their dark matter haloes and AGN jets.
 We have a strong record of promoting the visibility of our research students in major international consortia.
-We have leading roles in several ongoing and next-generation surveys and missions, including Euclid, SPICA, LOFAR and the Athena X-ray Observatory.
+We lead several ongoing and next-generation surveys and missions, including Euclid, SPICA, LOFAR and the Athena X-ray Observatory.

 Entry requirements